Cherreads

 Bodies in time with the beat.
 And something deeper.

-Just a whisper of presence.
+Just a whisper.
 A threat of contact.

 Naya's chest rose too fast.
 Her heart outpaced the music.